jenperson/tt-tutorial/operations/dispatch_overhead.md

 During this “done” → “go” handshake, the worker core performs its own local initialization for the next kernel.
 This setup includes any configuration or pre-execution work needed on the worker side.

 	5. Latency Consideration: Covered vs. Uncovered Ideally, the worker’s initialization completes within the handshake window (from “done” to “go”).
-If it doesn’t, the extra time required becomes uncovered latency — an inefficiency that delays kernel execution.
+If it doesn’t, the extra time required becomes "uncovered latency" — an inefficiency that delays kernel execution.
 	•	Covered latency: Initialization fits within the handshake period → optimal.
 	•	Uncovered latency: Initialization exceeds handshake time → suboptimal but potentially fixable through optimization.

 ### Timing Insight

-In an ideal case, the time between the “done” signal and the “go” message is approximately 700 nanoseconds.
-This is already fast, but ongoing system improvements aim to reduce this latency even further, unlocking additional performance gains.
+In an ideal case, the time between the “done” signal and the “go” message is approximately 500-600 nanoseconds.

 This step-by-step timeline illustrates how the dispatch mechanism is designed for concurrency, but also where inefficiencies can creep in — giving you concrete opportunities for tuning and optimization.